fscatox/socv-step2/README.md

           coverage and randomization constraints to the request transactions.

         * [`src/tb/p4_adder/p4_adder_pkg.sv`](src/tb/p4_adder/p4_adder_pkg.sv) - namespace for the
           p4 adder UVM-based testbench.
-The DUT generics are set at compile time defining the macros *NBIT* and *NBIT_PER_BLOCK* by command line.
+The DUT generics are set at compile time defining the following macros by command line:

+            - *NBIT*, the data parallelism

+            - *NBIT_PER_BLOCK*, the sparseness of the carry generator tree

         * [`src/tb/p4_adder/p4_adder_top.sv`](src/tb/p4_adder/p4_adder_top.sv) - instantiates the
           DUT and the free running clock, then it sets up and invokes the test specified by command